Spiral Balance sliding block and replacement parts

 As for the spiral balances, were you looking to help us find replacements for those, as well?
 If so, I'll need a bit more information.
 First, I'll need to know if the window is tilt or non tilt.
 Next, please give me the diameter and length of the metal tubes.
 Finally, I'll need to know the weight of the window sash itself.
 You can find this out by removing the sash from the window and placing it on a scale.
 Any common bathroom scale should do.

-A professional from Princeton, NJ says:
+Professional from Princeton, NJ

 Hi Tom: